desireco/resume/zeljko_resume_2015.md

 ## **Overview**
 _Heroic greatness_

-_I am an accomplished software engineer with more than 10 years of experience on high-profile projects, specializing in application development using agile methods.
-I am best in a positive, challenging environment with forward-thinking colleagues in a role that lets me influence the project’s success._
+_I am an accomplished software engineer with more than 10 years of experience on high-profile projects, looking for leadership role to create project success._

 ## **Technical Skills**
 _Awesome excellence_